|

 necessary.

-c) handcraft the temples using your hands, with the aid of a frame warmer,
+c) handcraft the temples using your hands, with the aid of a frame

-total contact.
+skull for total contact.

-d) straighten the temples so they fit, library style, around the
+d) straighten the temples so they fit, library style, around

-back of the Patient's head.
+the back of the Patient's head.

-43. With
+43.

-your assistance a Patient selects a new frame which fits squarely with
+With your assistance a Patient selects a new frame which fits squarely

-alignment.
+to the frame-face alignment.
 To compensate for this anomaly you will:

-a) ignore the anomaly and order the seg heights to be equal in both lenses,
+a) ignore the anomaly and order the seg heights to be equal in both

-as usual, so they appear to be equal upon anyone's inspection.
+lenses, as usual, so they appear to be equal upon anyone's inspection.

 b) ignore the anomaly and say nothing so that the Patient is not embarrassed.

-c) align the frame so that the left eyewire will be higher, making the
+c) align the frame so that the left eyewire will be higher, making

-segs vertically equal even though the frame is tilted off axis.
+the segs vertically equal even though the frame is tilted off axis.

-d) advise Patient that eye and ear anomalies are common, and that you
+d) advise Patient that eye and ear anomalies are common, and that

-for a more balanced visual experience.
+lens simultaneously for a more balanced visual experience.

-44. How
+44.

-office by a Florida Licensed Optician?
+in each office by a Florida Licensed Optician?

 a) Only those determined to be necessary by the Manager.